-You may resubmit an application however it is important to understand why the application failed in the first instance and how this can be addressed or recitifed, for example an error in completing the form, the incorrect fee paid or failure on discretionary grounds.
+You may resubmit an application however it is important to understand why the application failed in the first instance and how this can be addressed or rectified, for example an error in completing the form, the incorrect fee paid or failure on discretionary grounds.

 I have criminal convictions will this affect my citizenship application?

-Yes, previous offences and convictions are likely to affect your British citizenship application, although this does depend upon the type of conviction or offence.
+Previous offences and convictions are likely to affect your British citizenship application, although this does depend upon the type of conviction or offence.

 For more information, it is best to speak to DavidsonMorris.
-Our solicitors will be able to advise as to when a conviction will become spent and when it is possible to apply for citizenship.
+Our lawyers will be able to advise as to when a conviction will become spent and when it is possible to apply for citizenship.

 At DavidsonMorris we have the experience to advise you on the most appropriate type of application for your individual circumstances and have the insight to make the application process as smooth as possible.